 Good morning China!
-After our breakfast, we'll put on our climbing shoes and travel to The Great Wall.
+After our breakfast, we'll put on our climbing shoes and travel to The Great Wall for a fabulous morning!

-The Great Wall - The Great Wall of China was built mainly to protect the Chinese Empire from the Mongolians and other invaders.
+The Great Wall - The Great Wall of China was built to protect the Chinese Empire from the Mongolians and other invaders.
 It was first built in the 7th century BC when China was still divided into many small states.
 The construction of the Great Wall had never ceased for nearly all the Chinese feudal dynasties.
-The Great Wall of China extends 4,000 miles westward: from the China Sea town of Shanhaiguan to the Gansu province.
+The Great Wall of China extends 4,000 miles westward.

 The majestic Great Wall was built with wisdom, dedication, blood, sweat and tears.
 It has been estimated that somewhere in the range of 2 to 3 million Chinese died as part of the centuries-long project of building the wall.
 As one of the UNESCO World Heritage Sites in China, The Great Wall is not just a wall, but a symbol of bravery and wisdom of Chinese people.
-"He who has not climbed the Great Wall is not a true man." - Chairman Mao
+"He who has not climbed the Great Wall is not a true man". - Chairman Mao